Skip to main content

 1. Blog/

-Using nushell in neovim
+Using Nushell in neovim

-I took me a little while completely getting nushell to work as the shell in neovim, but having nushell at my fingertips directly in my text editor was well worth the effort.
+I took me a little while completely getting Nushell to work as the shell in neovim, but having Nushell at my fingertips directly in my text editor was well worth the effort.

 I am using astronvim and altered the astrocore.lua file like so: